Welcome to Nepal

 No more solo adventures

 We finally board the Airbus A330 for London Heathrow on time and take to our seats.
 I was squeezed in the centre aisle between James and Colin with Deborah in the end seat.
-Promptly all three fell asleep leaving me to play with the entertainment console and screen in front of me.
+Promptly all three fall asleep leaving me to play with the entertainment console and screen in front of me.

 I discover about 20 channels of various programmes and end up watching something about historic F1... with Jackie Stewart, Niki Lauda and others.
-A really interesting journey back into time watching some of these old Grand Prix that I remember so well.
+A interesting journey back into time watching some of these old Grand Prix that I remember so well.

 My 'once in a lifetime' adventure is finally over.